JustusSGrant/Smartwyre_interview/Readme.md

 7. No longer creating new instances of the data stores inappropriately.

-** I recognize the TryParse() line in Program.cs (line 36) can throw an error on invalid input.
+** I recognize the Decimal.Parse() method in Program.cs (line 36) can throw an error on invalid input.
 In a production app, I would use TryParse or another means of protecting against invalid input.